 The HSE has FAQs on medical cards and medical cards/GP Visit Cards for people aged 70 and over.

-If you have been refused a medical card and are not satisfied with the decision, you may have it reviewed at your Local Health Office.
+If you have been refused a medical card and are not satisfied with the decision, you may have it reviewed.
 Your circumstances may have changed or you may have left out some relevant information from the original application.
-If following this you are still not satisfied you may make an appeal to the Appeals Office of your HSE Area.
+If you are not satisfied with the review you may make an appeal to the Appeals Office for your HSE Area.
 The contact details will also be contained in your letter of refusal.
 The Appeals Office will conduct a reassessment of your application.
 This will be conducted by HSE staff who were not involved in deciding on your original application.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.